 The Bernese Mountain Dog Club of Great Britain is the largest and the oldest of the 6 Kennel Club affiliated Bernese Mountain Dog Clubs in Britain, having around 1,100 members at over 800 addresses and first being formed in 1971 as the Bernese Mountain Dog Club of England, (the name change coming a few years later).
 The Club is a member of the Bernese Breed Council, an affiliation of British Bernese Clubs, and as such is able to be involved in all general British Bernese developments.
-Administration of the club is undertaken by an elected committee and officers who are responsible to the members via the Annual General Meeting usually held around April time.
+Administration of the club is undertaken by an elected committee and officers who are responsible to the members via the Annual General Meeting.
+The AGM agrees the content of the constitution and Code of Ethics which govern the actions of the club and it’s members.

 Our club magazine, which is a much praised quality publication of its type, is mailed to all members twice a year and contains details and reports of club events as well as general articles to help with all aspects of dog ownership generally and Bernese ownership in particular.
 Many members join and remain in the club solely for the quality of our publications, never being able to visit an event with their Bernese.
 All club members also annually receive a club handbook, which has an editorial section as well as advertisements from many of the leading Bernese breeders and also many club members contribute to this publication publishing photos and comments about their own lovely Bernese.
 The handbook is now used as an ongoing record of each club year with reports of our shows and activities of the previous year and progress of health schemes.

 The club holds several regular annual events, some details of which follow, and also other periodic events such as judging teach-ins and health and other seminars dealing with topics relevant to our lovely breed where members have the chance to meet, listen to, and question, knowledgable experts.